camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 You define a user task by adding the `zeebe:userTask` extension element.
 This marks the user task as a Zeebe user task.
 Omitting the `zeebe:userTask` extension element defines the user task to use the [job worker implementation](#job-worker-implementation).

-Regardless of the implementation type, you can define assignments, scheduling, variable mappings, and forms for the user task.
+Regardless of the implementation type, you can define assignments, scheduling, variable mappings, and a form for the user task.
 The [job worker implementation](#job-worker-implementation) section details the differences and limitations of job worker-based user tasks.

 ### Assignments